JohnnyLearns/Netflix-Data-Engineering-Project/README.md

 # Netflix-Data-Engineering-Project
-This project builds a Netflix analytics pipeline using dbt, Snowflake, and AWS.
+This project implements a Netflix analytics pipeline using dbt, Snowflake, and AWS.

 ##  Overview
 - **Tutorial-based:** Adapted from a YouTube tutorial on data engineering with dbt, Snowflake, and AWS.